We Perform Chimney Inspections for Seattle Residents

-Even if you make use of your fireplace, insert or stove year-round, there are a lot of things that can happen to the system without your knowledge.
-Here in Seattle, we get quite a bit of rain, wind and snow, which can seriously deteriorate the chimney’s masonry.
+Even if you don’t make use of your fireplace, insert or stove year-round, there are a lot of things that can happen to the system without your knowledge.
+Here in Seattle, we get quite a bit of rain, wind, and snow – all of which can seriously deteriorate the chimney’s masonry.
 Not only does water corrode masonry, but it can also cause vegetation and algae to grow on brick and stone.
 It’s also possible that animals may have set up shop and chimney parts could be damaged or failing.
 And that’s just the tip of the iceberg!

-Unfortunately, without proper and professional inspections, you could be under the impression that your system is safe and ready for another burn season – when in reality, it’s not.
-That’s why the CSIA and the NFPA recommend having your chimney system inspected annually.
+Unfortunately, without proper and professional inspections, you could be under the impression that your system is safe and ready for another burn season, when in reality, it’s far from it.
+That’s why the Chimney Safety Institute of America (CSIA) and the National Fire Protection Association (NFPA) recommend having your chimney system inspected annually.

 What Are The Three Levels Of Inspection & Which One Do I Need?